 Model Lighting Ordinance

-IDA and the Illuminating Engineering Society of North America (IESNA) have developed a Model Lighting Ordinance to address the need for strong, consistent outdoor lighting regulation in North America.
+In 2011, IDA and the Illuminating Engineering Society of North America (IES) developed a Model Lighting Ordinance to address the need for strong, consistent outdoor lighting regulation in North America.

 Developed jointly over a period of seven years, the MLO encourages communities to adopt comprehensive outdoor lighting ordinances without devoting extensive staff time and resources to their development.